Unwrappables and Constraints

 two constraints, implement a custom constraint and define the combined

-effects via unwrap
+effects via unwrap and apply.

 __init__()